 Professor Dowsett has been an active member of the LGBTIQ+ community since the early days of gay and lesbian liberation movement in the 1970s.
 In 2018, Professor Dowsett was awarded a life membership of Sydney’s Gay and Lesbian Mardi Gras recognising his contributions to the LGBTIQ community .
 Adjunct Associate Professor at ARCSHS, Michael Hurley, reflects: ‘Gary was a key player in the interface between research and the gay community and the application of the research in health promotion.
 His work is recognised internationally and nationally as central in the historical response to HIV in the 80s and discussion of post-AIDS in the 90s.’

 Another initiative, led by Professor Dowsett, was Australia’s first study on the experiences of gay and bisexual men recovering from prostate cancer treatment.
 This grew from his long-held interest in researching masculinity and men’s health.
-Professor Dowsett will continue to his involvement in this and many more research projects at ARCSHS as an Emeritus Professor, mentoring the next generation of ARCSHS researchers for years to come.
+Professor Dowsett will continue to his involvement in this and other research projects at ARCSHS as an Emeritus Professor, offering insight and mentoring to the next generation of ARCSHS researchers.